May 24, 2016

 With an appeals inventory at roughly half a million pending claims, the Department of Veterans Affairs (VA) asked stakeholders to gather in several high intensity day-long working meetings to help come up with a system that would recommend solutions to help VBA and the Court of Appeals for Veterans Claims (CAVC) better process and manage this existing workload.

-The American Legion currently holds power of attorney on more than three quarters of a million veteran claimants.
+The American Legion currently holds power of attorney on about three quarters of a million veteran claimants.
 We spend more than two million dollars a year on veteran claims and appeals processing and assistance.
 Our success rate at the BVA hovers at around 80 percent, either outright grants of benefits or remands to properly process a claim that VA had failed to properly process at the lower level of the Regional Office.

 When VA invited stakeholders to the table to discuss appeals modernization, The American Legion knew that appeals modernization was not about appeals alone, that the recommendations required to streamline appeals needed to take place much earlier in the process, at the point of the initial adjudication.
 With that, one of the first things the group looked at was the VBA decision notice.
 Refining the initial decision notice is not as easy as it sounds and several of the Veterans Service Organizations (VSOs) worked with VA for months in 2014 to try and improve these letters, with frustrations over lack of clarity still remaining.
 Getting VBA to agree to improve the quality of the letter was a landmark accomplishment that got the process off to a good start.